opendocsg/slw-judgments-backfill/2010_SGHC_135/report.md

 **_Nature of appeal under O 87A is akin to that under O 57 ROC_**

-40     The Respondent cited _Future Enterprises Pte Ltd v McDonald’s Corp_ [2007] 2 SLR(R) 845 (“ _Future Enterprises_ ”) which alluded to the general reluctance on the part of the appellate court in disturbing a finding made by the Registrar of Trade Marks.
+40     The Respondent cited _Future Enterprises Pte Ltd v McDonald’s Corp_ <span class="citation">[2007] 2 SLR(R) 845</span> (“ _Future Enterprises_ ”) which alluded to the general reluctance on the part of the appellate court in disturbing a finding made by the Registrar of Trade Marks.

 4       1 _Future Enterprises_ was an appeal against a decision of the Principal Assistant Registrar of Trade Marks (“PAR”) who allowed McDonald’s opposition to the appellant’s application to register the trademark “MacCoffee”.
 The PAR’s findings of visual, aural and conceptual similarities were upheld by the Court of Appeal (at [5]) which endorsed the approach in _S C Prodal 94 SRL v Spiritis International NV_ [2003] EWHC 2756 (Ch) where Laddie J said:

  It is not the duty of this court to overturn a decision of the Trade Mark Registry simply because it comes to a conclusion that it might have decided the case differently had it, that is to say the High Court, been the court of first instance.
 It has to be demonstrated that the decision at first instance was wrong in a material way; that is to say that there must be some significant departure from a proper assessment of the law or the facts.

-42     Woo Bih Li J in the case of _Ozone Community Corp v Advance Magazine Publishers Inc_ [2010] SGHC 16 (“ _Ozone Community Corp_ ”) at [32] noted that _Future Enterprises_ did not consider the effect of O 87 r 4 ROC which states:
+42     Woo Bih Li J in the case of _Ozone Community Corp v Advance Magazine Publishers Inc_ <span class="citation">[2010] SGHC 16</span> (“ _Ozone Community Corp_ ”) at [32] noted that _Future Enterprises_ did not consider the effect of O 87 r 4 ROC which states:

  (a)